RapidAPI/DevRel-Stack-Data/guides/posts/build-quote-app/post.md

 ### → STEP #2

 Now let’s create an area where the quote will be displayed on the screen.
-Also, we need to create three buttons, two to go back and forth between different jokes and one to request more jokes.
+Also, we need to create three buttons, two to go back and forth between different quote and one to request more quotes.

 For this, copy the following code and paste it in `pages/index.js`: